boredazfcuk/docker-icloudpd/README.md

 Now on Docker Hub: https://hub.docker.com/r/boredazfcuk/icloudpd

 ## Major changes this version.
-All variable names have changed so you'll need to re-create your container.
-Sorry, I'm new to this.
+All variable names have changed so you'll need to re-create your container...
+Sorry, I'm new to this

 New features include:
  - Pre-download check for new files so a download run will only occur if new files exist